Black shama

 The Black shama (Copsychus cebuensis) is a species of bird in the family Muscicapidae.

 It is endemic to the island of Cebu, Philippines where it is known locally as "Siloy".

 Its natural habitats are tropical moist lowland forest, tropical moist shrubland, and plantations.
 It has been sighted in several locations all across the island, the most important sites being the Central Cebu Protected Landscape, the forests of Alcoy and Argao, and the shrublands of Casili, Consolacion.

 It is threatened by habitat loss.

-Description and taxonomy

-EBird describes the bird as "A medium-sized, long-tailed bird of lowland forest, bamboo, and scrub on Cebu, where it has a preference for valley bottoms.
-Male is entirely black with a glossy sheen, where the female is sooty gray with a rusty belly.
-Catches insects on the ground, in the undergrowth, or even on the wing.
-There are no other species of similar shape and size on Cebu.
-Song is a series of long, slightly out of tune, often quavering whistles."

 Ecology and behavior

 Stomach contents of species contained beetles.
 This species is believed to be an insectivore.
 Usually seen in pairs foraging close to the forest floor or thickets with a lot of tangled vines.

 Breeding season is February to September.
 Nest is cup shaped and typically found in bamboo.
 Lays to 2 to 3 eggs.